AnushaPorwal/SavingTheEnv1Pizza-aTime/README.md

 dataCleaning/ - jupyter notebooks to clean the raw data visualizationExcelMacros/ - contains the Excel Macros file that creates the individual charts to make up the final visualization
-PPTcreationMacros/ - contains the ppt macros file, along with the separate module file SavingTheEnvironmentOnePizzaAtATime.pdf - Project Report SavingTheEnvironmentOnePizzaAtATime.mp4 - Final Visualization
+PPTcreationMacros/ - contains the ppt macros file, along with the separate module file Saving the Environment one Pizza at a time.pdf - Project Report Saving the Environment one Pizza at a time.mp4 - Final Visualization

 ## How to use or reproduce the code: